 When it comes to spines, you’ll want to keep it simple.
 On the top of the spine, write the title (this should also be in the largest font).
-Then, include your author name towards the bottom (for space reasons, just use your last name) followed by your publishers insignia.
+Then, include your author name toward the bottom, followed by your publisher imprint.

 When you’re designing your cover, just be sure to check with your designer to make sure your spine design will work with your book length; if your book is less than the 150 page range, you might run into some formatting issues.

 Attracting more readers in an oversaturated market isn’t easy, but the physical quality of your book, including your cover, is key to getting your self-published book off the shelf and into your reader’s hands.